-RATINGS
+NOTE RATINGS

-Moody's Investors Service ("Moody's"), Standard & Poor's Ratings Services ("S&P") and Fitch Ratings ("Fitch") have assigned the Notes ratings of MIG 1, SP 1+ and F1+, respectively.
+Moody's Investors Service ("Moody's"), Standard & Poor's Ratings Services ("S&P") and Fitch Ratings ("Fitch") have assigned ratings of MIG1, SP-1+ and F1+, respectively, to the Notes.

-Moody's, Standard & Poor's and Fitch have assigned ratings of A2, A+ and A+, respectively, to the County's long-term obligations.
-Such ratings are not applicable to the Notes.
+In addition, Moody's, S&P and Fitch have each assigned their municipal bond ratings of "A2", "A", and "A+", respectively to the outstanding uninsured long-term indebtedness of the County (not including debt issued on behalf of the County by NIFA).
+These ratings do not apply to the Notes.

-Such ratings reflect only the views of such organizations and any desired explanation of the significance of such ratings should be obtained from the rating agency furnishing the same, at the following addresses: Moody's Investors Service, Inc., 7 World Trade Center at 250 Greenwich Street, New York, New York, New York, New York 10007; Standard & Poor's Ratings Services, 55 Water Street, New York, New York 10041; Fitch Ratings, One State Street Plaza, New York, New York 10004.
+Such ratings reflect only the views of such organizations and any desired explanation of the significance of such ratings should be obtained from the rating agency furnishing the same, at the following addresses: Moody's Investors Service, Inc., 7 World Trade Center at 250 Greenwich Street, New York, New York, New York, New York, New York, New York 10007; Standard & Poor's Ratings Services, 55 Water Street, New York, New York 10041; Fitch Ratings, One State Street Plaza, New York, New York 10004.
 Generally, a rating agency bases its rating on the information and materials furnished to it and on investigations, studies and assumptions of its own.
 There is no assurance that any of such ratings will be retained for any given period of time or that the same will not be revised downward or withdrawn entirely by the rating agency furnishing the same if, in its judgment, circumstances so warrant.
-Any such downward revision or withdrawal of any of such ratings may have an adverse effect on the market price of, or the availability of a secondary market for the Notes.
+Any such downward revision or withdrawal of any of such ratings may have an adverse effect on the market price or the availability of a secondary market for the Notes.